fabxc/prometheus/promql/README.md

 taken by golang's parser, text/template, and InfluxDB.
 I find it has high advantages in terms of maintainability and flexibility.

+Engine, lexer, and parser all have a panic-driven control flow (adapted from text/template).
+Panics caused by non-runtime errors are recovered and the error is returned at the respective entry point.
+Downstream of the entry-point there is genereally no way to deal with errors and they are usually fatal to the entire parsing or evaluation.
+Obviously enabling the common `err != nil` scheme is still possible for sub-systems (as the `Analyzer` shows).

 I also do have dark memories about promising to keep changes small - so consider this a concept.
 Should it be the right direction I'll do my best to split it into digestable chunks.

 ## Parser and AST

 Lexer and parser should both be well tested.
-As mentioned the parsing now allows keywords for label names, handles operator precedence correctly, and supports different number notations including hex and octal.
+The parser allows keywords for label names, handles operator precedence correctly, and supports different number notations including hex and octal.
 Adding new functionality might require more LOC than in yacc but is very straightforward and